-Steinger, Greene & Feiner Continues Operations, Taking All Precautions to Maintain Your Case and Keep Our Communities Safe
+Steinger, Greene & Feiner Continues Operations, Taking All Precautions to Manage Your Case and Keep Our Communities Safe

 Like all of you, we are coming to grips with the full scope of the crisis caused by the novel coronavirus, COVID-19.
 Every passing day brings new news and more adjustments.